Enver-Onur-Cogalan/Expense-Tracker-/README.md

 # Expense Tracker App

 **Expense Tracker** is a mobile application where users can record, view, and analyze their expenses based on categories.
+The project was developed with a prop drilling architecture (without global state management).

 ---